jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 ```

 while the others are consistently similar children's movies.
-With more ratings, we still see sensical results:
+For a user with more ratings, we still see sensical results:

 ```csv
 *Lord of the Rings: The Two Towers, The (2002)*